 Social Contribution Activities UBE Classical Concert

-Since 2008, UBE has been inviting the Japan Philharmonic Orchestra to Ube City, Yamaguchi Prefecture, where the Company was founded, to hold a concert of classical music with a full orchestra.
-The goal is to contribute to the development of local culture through music based on UBE’s founding principle of harmonious coexistence.
+Since 2008, UBE has been inviting the Japan Philharmonic Orchestra to Ube City, Yamaguchi Prefecture, where the Company was founded, to hold a classical music concert with a full orchestra.
+The goal is to contribute to the development of local culture through music based on UBE’s founding principle of coexistence and mutual prosperity.

 Concert Outline